iggredible/Learn-Vim/ch26_vimscript_variables_scopes.md

 let g:waffle = "waffle"
 ```

-Both `pancake` and `g:waffle` have the same scope.
-You can call each of them with either syntax.
+In this case both `pancake` and `g:waffle` have the same scope.
+You can call each of them with or without `g:`.

 ```
 echo pancake